oroinc/documentation/book/data_api.rst

 .. important::

-    If you DELETE a resource, it's removed.
-Repeatedly calling DELETE on that resource will often return a 404 (NOT FOUND) since it was already removed and therefore is no longer findable.
+    If you DELETE a resource, it is removed.
+Repeatedly calling DELETE on that resource will often return a 404 (NOT FOUND) since it was already removed and, therefore, is no longer findable.

 HTTP Header Specifics
 ^^^^^^^^^^^^^^^^^^^^^^